 When you become part of our family we want you to get an experience!
 NO EXPERIENCE needed, just enthusiasm!!

 You need to be a flexible person who doesn't require a routine.
-We have a few daily must do items.
+We have a few daily must do items ( dog feeding, walks and cattle herd checks.
 Otherwise we rarely have plans.
 If we happen to make one it will be confusing also, an extremely good chance it will change 14 times before breakfast.
 There is very little routine, this can be a great experience learning to adapt.
 What you learn and what you get to do continuous changes, the longer the stay the more you will learn.

 Reasons to come to the ranch!

 1. Late night drives into McBride's convenience store to buy candy.

 2. I will take you on an unbelievable road trip featuring an exclusive car concert starring MYSELF co-staring YOU!

 3. I will let sleep with a minimum of 2 dogs, more if you want.
 If you don't want a dog roommate DO NOT apply.

 4. If you bug my son Wyatt enough, basically every time you see him, he knows hiking trails that you will never forget, and the average "tourist" never sees.
 This time of year hike are swapped out for the snow mobiles.

 5. We will allow you to cook meals for our family, from your home country!